uw-dims/dims-finalreport/docs/source/outcomes.rst

 "production" use.)
 Combined with the re-written Jenkins build scripts, an improved mechanism for debugging and development of new Trident features is now possible.
-(Testing of these features with volunteers associated with the Trident portal in use by the ops-trust community is being discussed and will move forward after the project end date.)
+(Testing of these features with volunteers associated with the Trident portal in use by the `ops-trust`_ community is being discussed and will continue as an independent project after this project's end date.)

 .. _pilotdeployment: